 Blogging platforms for thought leadership

-You should expect to be putting a lot in on the front end of writing content, formatting that content, doing graphics around that content.
+You should expect to be putting a lot in on the front end of writing content, formatting that content, and doing graphics around that content.
 I want to share some tips with you and some tricks that you can use that are free or at a very minimal cost to do that.
 One of the apps that I use that is great for non-graphic designers is Canva.

 Jeff Murphy, BU COM: You’ve been talking about this next question from Patrick, and you just talked about viewing yourself as a magazine publisher.
-Patrick’s question is, when your business is you, is there a different way that your branding then you would for a company?
+Patrick’s question is, when your business is you, is there a different way that your branding than you would for a company?
 Should he be talking more about who he is?
 Or what he does?

 How to become more visible as a recognized expert in your field

 Kris Ruby: It’s not who you are or what you do.
 It’s fundamentally about what your brand can do for others that will make you an invaluable media asset.
 What is most important is how can you take that and move a story forward and give people information that will broaden their horizons on a specific topic.
 It’s not who you are or what you do, it’s what you can do for a producer’s audience that matters.